GO Ontology Relations

 Just as we can infer relationships between terms, we can also combine the relationship between a gene product and a term with those of the term to its ancestors.
 As with inference of relations between terms, we proceed iteratively through the ontology, following the direction of the relationships.

-localizes to is a → localizes to
+is a → localizes to

 localizes to is transitive over is a, so we can infer that any gene product that localizes to a certain cellular component also localizes to all is a ancestors of the term.
 For example, knowing a gene product that localizes to a mitochondrion, which is an organelle, allows us to infer that it localizes to an organelle.

-localizes to part of → localizes to
+part of → localizes to

 localizes to is also transitive over part of; a gene product that localizes to a cellular component also localizes to all is a ancestors of the term.
 In the example below, mitochondrion is part of the cytoplasm, so the gene product localizes to the cytoplasm.

-localizes to localizes to → INVALID
+localizes to → INVALID

 Note that because the subject of the localizes to relationship (i.e. the X in the statement ‘X localizes to Y’) must be a gene product and the object (Y) must be a cellular component term, the combination of two localizes to relationships would not occur with the set of relationships currently used in the Gene Ontology.
 Similarly, localizes to would not be combined with has function in relationships would not occur with the set of relationships currently used in the Gene Ontology.

-localizes to regulates → INVALID
+regulates → INVALID

 Cellular component terms represent locations, and as such cannot have a regulates relationship with other terms.